RTEMS/rtems-docs/user/bsps/arm/beagle.rst

 beagle
 ======

 This BSP supports four variants, `beagleboardorig`, `beagleboardxm`, `beaglebonewhite` and `beagleboneblack`.
 The basic hardware initialization is not performed by the BSP.
-A boot loader with device tree support must be used to start the BSP, e.g. U-Boot.
+A boot loader with device tree support must be used to start the BSP, e.g., U-Boot.

 TODO(These drivers are present but not documented yet):